drandrewthomas/IRDuinoMIDICamera/README.md

 'amg8833.js' is a simple JavaScript file I wrote to interface the Web App to the browser-based WebMIDI API.
 I based it on a JavaScript class I was playing with in the past for interfacing to USB-MIDI instruments, so I thought I'd use it for this too.
 However, you could easily adapt the Web App to use another MIDI library.

-'ircamera.pde', if you're not familiar, is the main Web App file.
+'ircamera.pde', if you're not familiar with Processing, is the main Web App file.
 It's written in the Java-based Processing ([http://www.processing.org]) language, which is open-source and ideal for creating online and cloud projects like this one.

 ## Using the IR camera

 The Web App is very simple, and hopefully it's obvious how to use it.
 Mostly it shows the 64 infrared pixels as a simple heatmap, which should update a few times a second at most.
 There are also three buttons you can click.
 The top one allows you to toggle whether numbers are drawn for tempeatures in the matrix.

-Just below it is a button that lets you swap the horizontal direction of pixel dawing: usually you'd set it to normal, but when doing a selfie you use this button to swap left and right.
+Just below it is a button that lets you swap the horizontal direction of pixel drawing: usually you'd set it to normal, but when doing a selfie you use this button to swap left and right.
 At the bottom is a save button: click it and you can download an image of the Web App to look at later.

 ## What else can we do with this?